 You should be aware of postnuptial agreements if you’re married or thinking about getting married.
 An official document known as a postnuptial agreement outlines what would happen to your assets and finances in the case of a divorce.
 It might be challenging to ascertain who owns what and how assets will be distributed in the absence of a postnuptial agreement.
-It’s crucial to have a postnuptial agreement in place because it can assist prevent uncertainty and guarantee that your property is allocated in accordance with your preferences.
-Contact a lawyer right away to learn more about postnuptial agreements or to determine whether one might be appropriate for you.
+It’s crucial to have a postnuptial agreement in place because it can assist in preventing uncertainty and guarantee that your property is allocated in accordance with your preferences.
+Contact a family lawyer in Toronto right away to learn more about postnuptial agreements or to determine whether one might be appropriate for you.

 What is a postnuptial agreement and what does it include